List of Game of Thrones episodes: Season 4 (2014)

-In King's Landing, Lady Olenna secretly poisons King Joffrey at his wedding with her granddaughter Margaery, but Tyrion is falsely accused of the murder by his family, and is found guilty.
+In King's Landing, Lady Olenna secretly poisons King Joffrey at his wedding with her granddaughter Margaery, but Tyrion is falsely accused of the murder by his family and is found guilty.
 However, Jaime and Varys conspire to smuggle Tyrion to Essos.
 Tyrion kills his father Tywin before leaving.
 Petyr Baelish smuggles Sansa into the Vale, ruled by her aunt and his lover, the widowed Lysa Arryn.
 Baelish marries Lysa but later kills her.
 Jaime arms Brienne to assist in her search for the Stark daughters, and she bests Sandor in combat.
 Arya leaves him for dead and takes a ship bound for Braavos, in Essos.
-Having returned to the Night's Watch, Jon Snow defends Castle Black against an army of Wildlings, who are superior in strength.
+Having returned to the Night's Watch, Jon Snow defends Castle Black against an army of wildlings, who are superior in strength.
 The Watch is rescued by the arrival of Stannis Baratheon and his forces.
 A crippled Bran with newfound powers travels north beyond the Wall with a few companions.
-Beneath a weirwood tree, he finds the Three-eyed Raven, an old man with the ability to perceive future and past.
+Beneath a weirwood tree, he finds the Three-eyed Raven, an older man with the ability to perceive the future and the past.
 In Essos, Daenerys takes control of Meereen and abolishes slavery.
 When she discovers that her trusted advisor, Ser Jorah Mormont, had spied on her for Robert Baratheon, she exiles him.